-Networking events are like speed dating for entrepreneurs: most conversations are painfully awkward, everyone spends too much time talking about themselves, and your new ‘contacts’ rarely, if ever, call afterwards.
+Networking events are like speed dating for entrepreneurs: run by business and entrepreneurial networks most conversations are painfully awkward, everyone spends too much time talking about themselves, and your new ‘contacts’ rarely, if ever, call afterwards.

 1. Prepare or die